kalekdev/uni/semester-1/lineare-algebra/notes.typ

 This is an incredibly useful statement for computation - computers love orthonormal and diagonal matrices!

-This is be generalised with unitary matrices as the so called *Spectral Theorem*:
+This is be generalised with unitary matrices (entries can be complex) as the so called *Spectral Theorem*:
 $
   bold(A) "is normal" => bold(A = U Lambda U^H)
 $